opbuzz/CyberSec/Python.md

 ```

 ### Files (.open)
+- `close` - Closes the file
-You can open a file multiple times.
+- `open` - You can open a file multiple times.

 ## Lambda
 ```py